almacro/docker-recipes/algo/README.md

 # Algorithmic Trader Desktop

-This recipe is my take of modernizing the software install described in Chapter 6 of the book
+This recipe is my take on modernizing the software install described in Chapter 6 of the book
 [Successful Algorithmic Trading](https://www.quantstart.com/successful-algorithmic-trading-ebook)
 by Michael Halls-Moore.
-The goal is to have a containerized simulation desktop that can be developed locally and later deployed to cloud.
+The goal is to have a containerized simulation and analysis desktop that can be developed locally and later deployed to cloud.

-Some of the software selections were updated or adapted to this use case.
+Some of the software selections detailed in the book were updated or adapted for this use case.
-For instance, Debian Stretch is used here rather than Ubuntu.
-Rather than the default Ubuntu desktop, this environment will host LXDE running on TurboVNC server.
-The latter has better support for qtconsole compared to TightVNC.
+For instance, Debian is used here in place of Ubuntu Desktop.
+Rather than the Ubuntu's default Unity desktop shell, this environment will host LXDE running on TurboVNC server.
+The latter is chosen for its better support for qtconsole compared to TightVNC.

 This recipe uses the Squid [recipe](../squid/README.md) and derives from the VNC [recipe](../vnc/README.md).
 This project is built using the proxy container with